Nagorno Karabakh, The presence of war in everyday life

 What foreigners consider signs of an ongoing conflict, for locals is just everyday life.
 Visitors heading to Nagorno Karabakh stop for a snapshot on the road connecting the Armenian capital of Yerevan to Stepanakert.
 The sign reads “Free Artsakh welcomes you.”
 Armenians call the region Artsakh, the name of the region during the Kingdom of Armenia between 189 BC and 387 AD.

 A war veteran and his medals walks past the military parade along Stepanakert on May 9th.
 It is a date charged with significance in Nagorno-Karabakh as it marks three key events in the region’s recent history.
-It commemorates the victory of the Soviet Union over Nazi Germany on May 9, 1945; the liberation [term by author] of Shushi by the Armenian forces over Azerbaijanis in 1992, and the establishment of the NK’s Army.
+It commemorates the victory of the Soviet Union over Nazi Germany on May 9, 1945; the liberation of Shushi [read the disclaimer] by the Armenian forces over Azerbaijanis in 1992, and the establishment of the NK’s Army.

 Children pose for photos on tanks during the military parade of May 9th.
 Military machinery and weaponry form part of people’s everyday from a very early age.
 With a population of roughly 150,000 people, every citizen counts.
 “Our army counts on 150,000 soldiers, as each of us is a fighter ready to defend our land,” is a routine answer to international journalists enquiring about how many soldiers serve in the NK army.